rubygarage/rubygarage.github.com/slides/capybara.markdown

 ---

+# Actions

+--

 ## How to click/hover/any other action with element?

-### Capybara is a library/gem built to be used on top of an underlying web-based driver.
+ Capybara is a gem built to be used on top of an underlying web-based driver.
 It offers a user-friendly `DSL` (Domain Specific Language) which is used to describe actions that are executed by the underlying web driver.

 --